 Undergraduates who are interested in studying plant biology at Cornell have several options.
 There are two undergraduate majors that have specialties in plant biology: Biology and Plant Sciences.
 Additionally, students are encouraged to go beyond the classroom and search for research experience opportunities.
 Faculty members regularly accept undergraduates into their research laboratories for independent study projects.

 The Biology major, with its Plant Biology Concentration, is administered by the Office of Undergraduate Biology.
 It accepts students from both the College of Arts and Sciences and the College of Agriculture and Life Sciences.

-The Plant Sciences major is offered by the College of Agriculture and Life Sciences.
-Plant Sciences is a multi-departmental program administered by faculty in the Departments of Crop & Soil Sciences, Horticulture, Plant Biology, Plant Breeding and Genetics, and Plant Pathology and Plant-Microbe Biology.
+The Plant Sciences major is offered by School of Integrative Plant Science in the College of Agriculture and Life Sciences.
+Plant Sciences is an interdisciplinary program administered by faculty in the sections of Soil and Crop Sciences, Horticulture, Plant Biology, Plant Breeding and Genetics, and Plant Pathology and Plant-Microbe Biology.

 Cornell University is an Ivy League research university where students have the freedom to study what excites them.
-Undergraduates interested in studying Plant Biology at Cornell may visit admissions for more information.
+Undergraduates interested in studying Plant Biology at Cornell may visit the CALS Office of Admissions for more information.